In-Depth Understanding of Cloud Function

 If you invoke it a second time, you may see the print from the previous setTimeout in the invocation logs:

-This is confusing to many developers.
+This is a point that confuses many developers.

 Example